 Khijadiya Bird Sanctuary in Sachana, Gujarat has built quite a reputation among ornithologists in the past some time.
 During the migration season, you can spot birds hailing from more than 300 species.
 The area is dominated by marshlands, freshwater lakes and creeks.
-While on a visit to this wildlife sanctuary in India, you get the chance to spot numerous endangered and globally threatened species like black-necked stork, darter, black-headed ibis and Dalmatian pelican.
+While on a visit to this wildlife sanctuary in India, you get the chance to spot numerously endangered and globally threatened species like a black-necked stork, darter, black-headed ibis and Dalmatian pelican.

 How to reach: About 82 km from Khijadiya Bird Sanctuary is Rajkot Airport connecting the area to other parts of the country.
 Book flight tickets to the airport to reach the wildlife park conveniently.